godotengine/godot-docs/classes/class_physicsserver3d.rst

 :ref:`PinJointParam<enum_PhysicsServer3D_PinJointParam>` **PIN_JOINT_IMPULSE_CLAMP** = ``2``

 If above 0, this value is the maximum value for an impulse that this Joint3D puts on its ends.

+\ **Note:** Only supported when using GodotPhysics3D.
+This parameter is ignored when using Jolt Physics.

 .. rst-class:: classref-item-separator